Lee Hanee: Personal life

 Lee has been actively involved in voluntary work for several organizations such as UNICEF, Compassion and World Vision.
 She serves as the Goodwill Ambassador for Beauty Mind Charity and Korea Green Foundation.
 Lee holds a third degree black belt in Taekwondo, and is a scuba diver and a competitive skier.
 She is of Christian faith and once followed a vegetarian diet.
 But she began eating meat and fish for her own freedom according to her.

 Relationship and marriage

 On November 8, 2021, it was confirmed that Lee was dating a non-celebrity boyfriend.
 They have been dating since early 2021.
 On December 21, 2021, Saram Entertainment confirmed that Lee has married that day, and the wedding ceremony was held in Seoul where only family members attended.
 According to Lee's agency, her husband is a Korean-American office worker.
 In January 2022, Lee's agency announced that Lee was 4 months pregnant with her first child.
 On June 20, 2022, she gave birth to a daughter at a hospital in Seoul.
 On March 7, 2025, it was announced that Lee was expecting her second child.
 Lee gave birth to a second daughter on August 24.

+Tax audit

+In September 2024 the Seoul Regional Tax Office audited Lee and Hope Project.
+In February 2025 Team Hope confirmed an additional assessment of about ₩6 billion, including income tax, and said the amount had been paid.
+The agency stated that Lee had cooperated with a non-routine integrated audit of corporate artist businesses, that filings had been made on the advice of a tax agent, and that the extra tax reflected a difference of interpretation with the authorities rather than intentional evasion.

+On 23 December 2025 the Gangnam Police Precinct referred Lee, her husband and Hope Project without detention to the Seoul Central District Prosecutors' Office for alleged operation of a popular culture and arts planning business without registration.
+Team Hope said Hope Project completed registration on 28 October 2025.
+As of March 2026 no court judgment on the referral had been reported.
+That month media also reported that a Hope Project branch office was registered at a restaurant in Yongsan District, Seoul.
+No criminal conviction for tax evasion was reported.